zkcrypto/cryptolib/README.md

 - [modes.lean](src/modes.lean) - Formalize some modes of operations for block ciphers.

 - [salsa20/](src/salsa20/) - Attempt to formalize salsa20 from the spec.
+WORK HAS MOVED TO https://github.com/oxarbitrage/salsa20/